rustx/neovim-config/README.md

 This repository contains multiple themes in the [theme](lua/teknicity/theme) folder.

-If you would like to change theme, please just update the requirement in the [init.lua](lua/teknicity/theme/
+If you would like to change theme, please just update the requirement in the [init.lua](lua/teknicity/theme/init.lua) package file.